immersive-web/webxr/webvr-migration.md

 In WebVR during the `vrDisplay.requestAnimationFrame()` callback the user’s pose is queried by calling `vrDisplay.getFrameData()`, which is passed an application-allocated `VRFrameData` object to populate with the current pose data.
 The `VRFrameData` contains projection and view matrices for the user’s left and right eyes, as well as a `VRPose` that describes the position, orientation, velocity, and acceleration of the user at the time of the frame.
 The application is expected to use the projection and view matrices as-is, even though it may appear they could be computed from the `VRPose` and values given in the `VREyeParameters`.

 In WebXR an XRFrame is passed into the callback provided to [`xrSession.requestAnimationFrame()`](https://immersive-web.github.io/webxr/#dom-xrsession-requestanimationframe).
 The user’s pose is queried from the XRFrame by calling [`xrFrame.getViewerPose()`](https://immersive-web.github.io/webxr/#dom-xrframe-getviewerpose) with the [`XRReferenceSpace`](https://immersive-web.github.io/webxr/#xrreferencespace-interface) the developer wants the pose reported in.
 The [`XRViewerPose`](https://immersive-web.github.io/webxr/#xrviewerpose-interface) that’s returned contains an array of [`XRView`](https://immersive-web.github.io/webxr/#xrview-interface)s, each of which reports a [`projectionMatrix`](https://immersive-web.github.io/webxr/#dom-xrview-projectionmatrix) and a transform that indicates the required position of the “camera” for that view.
-The [`projectionMatrix`](https://immersive-web.github.io/webxr/#dom-xrview-projectionmatrix) is expected to be used as-is, but the [`transform`](https://immersive-web.github.io/webxr/#dom-xrview-transform) (which is an [`XRRigidTransform`](https://immersive-web.github.io/webxr/#xrrigidtransform-interface)) can be manipulated into the format that best serves the application’s rendering architecture.
-It provides a [`position`](https://immersive-web.github.io/webxr/#dom-xrrigidtransform-position) and [`orientation`](https://immersive-web.github.io/webxr/#dom-xrrigidtransform-orientation), as well as a [`matrix`](https://immersive-web.github.io/webxr/#dom-xrrigidtransform-matrix) representation of the same transform.)
+The [`projectionMatrix`](https://immersive-web.github.io/webxr/#dom-xrview-projectionmatrix) is expected to be used as-is, but the [`transform`](https://immersive-web.github.io/webxr/#dom-xrview-transform) (which is an [`XRRigidTransform`](https://immersive-web.github.io/webxr/#xrrigidtransform-interface)) providing a [`position`](https://immersive-web.github.io/webxr/#dom-xrrigidtransform-position) vector and [`orientation`](https://immersive-web.github.io/webxr/#dom-xrrigidtransform-orientation) quaternion, as well as a [`matrix`](https://immersive-web.github.io/webxr/#dom-xrrigidtransform-matrix) representation of the same transform.)
 The [`XRViewerPose`](https://immersive-web.github.io/webxr/#xrviewerpose-interface) also has a top-level [`transform`](https://immersive-web.github.io/webxr/#dom-xrpose-transform) that gives the position and orientation for the VR hardware.
 No velocity or acceleration is exposed by WebXR at this time.

 In WebVR the application is always expected to render the scene twice, once for the left eye to the left half of the default WebGL framebuffer, and once for the right eye to the right half of the default WebGL framebuffer.
 The resolution that the app renders at can be controlled two ways: By resizing the WebGL backbuffer (with the canvas width and height attributes) or by changing the left and right viewports by setting the `leftBounds` and `rightBounds` of the `VRLayerInit` when calling `vrDisplay.requestPresent()`.

 In WebXR the application renders the scene N times, once for each [`XRView`](https://immersive-web.github.io/webxr/#xrview-interface) that’s reported by the [`XRViewerPose`](https://immersive-web.github.io/webxr/#xrviewerpose-interface).
 The number of views reported may change from frame to frame.
-Content is rendered into the [`framebuffer`](https://immersive-web.github.io/webxr/#dom-xrwebgllayer-framebuffer) of the [`XRWebGLLayer`](https://immersive-web.github.io/webxr/#xrwebgllayer-interface), which is allocated by the UA.
-(The default WebGL framebuffer is not used by WebXR, and can be rendered into for display on the page as usual during VR presentation.)
+Content is rendered into the [`framebuffer`](https://immersive-web.github.io/webxr/#dom-xrwebgllayer-framebuffer) of the [`XRWebGLLayer`](https://immersive-web.github.io/webxr/#xrwebgllayer-interface), which is allocated by the UA to match the VR hardware's needs.
+(The default WebGL framebuffer is not used by WebXR for `"immersive-vr"` sessions, and can be rendered into for display on the page as usual during VR presentation.)
 The viewport for each view is determined by passing the [`XRView`](https://immersive-web.github.io/webxr/#xrview-interface) into [`xrWebGLLayer.getViewport()`](https://immersive-web.github.io/webxr/#dom-xrwebgllayer-getviewport).
 The size of the [`XRWebGLLayer`](https://immersive-web.github.io/webxr/#xrwebgllayer-interface) [`framebuffer`](https://immersive-web.github.io/webxr/#dom-xrwebgllayer-framebuffer) is determined by the VR hardware (and reported on the layer as [`framebufferWidth`](https://immersive-web.github.io/webxr/#dom-xrwebgllayer-framebufferwidth) and [`framebufferHeight`](https://immersive-web.github.io/webxr/#dom-xrwebgllayer-framebufferheight)) but can be scaled at layer creation time by setting the [`framebufferScaleFactor`](https://immersive-web.github.io/webxr/#dom-xrwebgllayerinit-framebufferscalefactor) in the [`XRWebGLLayerInit`](https://immersive-web.github.io/webxr/#dictdef-xrwebgllayerinit) dictionary.

 When a WebVR application is done rendering it must call `vrDevice.submitFrame()` to capture the content rendered to the WebGL context’s default framebuffer and display it on the VR hardware.